Comparison of Canadian and American economies: Overview

 The United States GDP was $24.8 trillion in 2021.
 The United States has the largest economy globally and Canada ranks 9th at US$2.015 trillion.

 The US share of the global market economy estimated at US$79.98 trillion, was c.
 25% in 2018, which is down from 35% in 2005.
 China's global e-commerce market share has grown rapidly from less than 1% in c.
 1998 to 42% in 2018.
 China now has second largest economy in the world with a value of US$14 trillion.

-Canada's 2017 debt-to-GDP ratio was 89.7%, compared to the United States at 107.8%.
+In 2024, the Canada's general government gross debt-to-GDP ratio was 106%, compared to the United States at 121%.

-The GDP of the United States increased by 2.3% to US$19,390.6 billion compared to Canada with a GDP of US$48,265 billion and growth of 3% according to the January 2018 International Monetary Fund's (IMF) annual World Economic Outlook (WEO).

 According to the IMF's 2018 annual Article IV Mission to Canada, compared to all the G7 countries, including the United States, Canada's "total government net debt-to-GDP ratio", is the lowest.
 Canada has been the G7 leader in economic growth since 2016.
 The unemployment rate in Canada is at its lowest level since c.1978.
 Over 600,000 full-time jobs have been created in Canada since early 2016.

 The IMF's 2018 annual Article IV Mission to the United States reported that, "Unemployment is low, inflation is well contained, and growth is set to accelerate.
 During the course of this administration, the economy is expected to enter the longest expansion in recorded U.S. history."
 Topics covered include competition, debt, sustainability analysis, economic indicators, fiscal policy, fiscal sustainability, monetary policy, tax policy and trade policy.

 The International Monetary Fund's annual World Economic Outlook provides the main economic indicators in Canada in selected years between 1980 and 2017.
 Inflation under 2% is in green.